mvolkmann/blog/src/neovim.md

 #### Status Section

-Ths section shows the repository name and the current branch.
+This section shows the repository name and the current branch.
 The following key mappings apply to this section:

 | Key      | Action                                                 |